 The training programme (24th-30th June) covered heritage management and public engagement and was run by KCL.

-The team that carried out the training consisted of Dr William Wootton (KCL), Dr Hiba Alkhalaf (KCL) with the assistance of their consultants as well as the team from Durham University Prof Anna Leone and Dr Marco Nebbia.
+The team that carried out the training consisted of Dr William Wootton (KCL), Dr Hiba Alkhalaf (KCL) with the assistance of the consultants Prof. Alaa Elhabashi (University of Menoufia) and John Stewart (Historic England), as well as the team from Durham University Prof Anna Leone and Dr Marco Nebbia.
 The training was supported by Dr Ammar Othman (INP) and with the help and assistance of Dr Ahmed Saad (Univeristy of Benghazi) and Mr Ziad Siala (DoA).

 The aim was twofold: first, to provide the basic training for the new participants, 26 members from the Department of Antiquities of Libya (DoA) and the Institut National de Patrimoine de Tunisie (INP); second, to start the next phase of the facilitators’ training (8 from last year trainees) who assisted with selected activities.

 The facilitators who took part in the training were: Nabil Belmabrouk, Nesrine Derbel, Rached Hamdi, Yacine Lakhal, and Hela Mekki from the Institut National de Patrimoine de Tunisie (INP); Abdulsamad Alshiyin, Mahmoud Hadia, and Ahmed Masoud from the Department of Antiquities of Libya (DOA).